 San Antonians Head Up Prestigious Gala

-Three San Antonio physicians and a community volunteer have been named co-chairs of the Texas Medical Association Foundation’s 20th annual gala set for May 17, 2013, in the Alamo City.
+Special thanks to the three San Antonio physicians and a community volunteer who in serving as co-chairs of the Texas Medical Association Foundation’s 20th annual gala on May 17, 2013, in the Alamo City, helped create a memorable and successful evening.
 The prestigious gala benefits health and science initiatives that help Texans to be healthier now and in the future.
-These San Antonio leaders were chosen for their ability to bring together resources of medicine, business, and community to help TMA initiatives reach more Texans in need.

 - Rajam Ramamurthy, MD, has served TMA as chair of the Maternal and Perinatal Health Committee, on the Council on Medical Education, and as chair of the International Medical Graduate (IMG) Section.
 She also served as the first woman president of the Bexar County Medical Society (BCMS), and as chair of the American Medical Association’s IMG Section.
 Dr. Ramamurthy and her husband, Somayaji Ramamurthy, MD, are longtime supporters of TMAF’s TMA Minority Scholarship Program, which awards grants to talented Texas minority students entering their first year of a Texas medical school.
 She holds the Rita & William Head Distinguished Professorship in Environmental and Developmental Neonatology and heads the Premature Infant Development PREMIEre program in the Division of Neonatology, Department of Pediatrics at The University of Texas Health Science Center at San Antonio (UTHSCSA).